Love the Olive Garden’s Zuppa Toscana? It’s so easy to make it at home. This creamy sausage, bacon, potato, and kale soup is total comfort food!

 - Meanwhile, I like to prep the remaining ingredients.

-- Add the chicken stock and water to the pot, followed by the onion, potatoes, garlic, and Italian seasoning.
+- Add the onion and garlic to the pot and sauté for 2-3 minutes, then add the chicken stock and water to the pot, followed by the potatoes and Italian seasoning.
 Bring the soup to a boil and cook until the potatoes are done.

 - Stir in the cream and kale.
 Cook another 5-10 minutes or so until the kale is nice and tender.
 Season to taste.